vanderbilt-redcap/external-module-framework-docs/guide.md

     - Append the `_v0.0.0` version suffix to each directory name.
 A version suffix has already been appended to the `hello_world` exercise as an example.
 Version suffixes are required for REDCap to recognize modules, and are intentionally left off to simulate having just cloned each module from a public repository.
 For more details on module directory naming, see the [Directory Names](directory-names.md) page.
     - Enable each module under **Control Center -> External Modules -> Manage**
     - Enable the module on a project under **Any Project Page -> External Modules -> Manage**, and use that project when testing each of the exercises below.
 This is required since some hooks only run on project pages by default.
+1. Complete each exercise as described by finding and modifying the sections of the code labeled `FIXME` in each module.
+1. Compare your solution to the `Example Solution` provided for each exercise

 ---